Morgan Tsvangirai, longtime Mugabe foe, dies at 65

-(CNN)Morgan Tsvangirai, Zimbabwe's longtime opposition leader and former Prime Minister, has died in a South African hospital at the age of 65, according to MDC party spokesman Nelson Chamisa.
+(CNN)Morgan Tsvangirai, Zimbabwe's longtime opposition leader and former prime minister, has died in a South African hospital at the age of 65, according to MDC party spokesman Nelson Chamisa.

 Tsvangirai had been in and out of hospital since disclosing in June 2016 that he had colon cancer.
 He returned to Johannesburg for another round of treatment in early January.